51Degrees/specifications/pipeline-specification/wip/features/advertise-accepted-evidence.md

 - [caching](caching.md) - cache keys will be generated based on the values of the evidence keys that the engine accepts.
 - [web integration](web-integration.md) - Data from the web request is automatically added to evidence.
-Limiting this to only evidence that the pipeline will actually make use of is preferable to adding everything.
+Limiting this to evidence that the pipeline will actually use is preferable to adding everything.
+  <span style="color:yellow">well is it? surely adding a reference to the whole
+  request could end up being more efficient in both processing time and memory as the flow element would extract what it needs on an as needed basis?</span>